datopian/tech.datopian.com/dms/README.md

 ## Domain Model

 * Project: a data project.
 It has has a single dataset in the same way GitHub or Gitlab "project" has a single repo.
+Traditionally in, say CKAN, this has been implicit and identified with the dataset.
+There are, however, important differences: a project can include a dataset but also other related functionality such as issues, workflows etc.
-* Dataset
+* Dataset: a set of data, usually zero or more resources.
-* Resource (or File)
+* Resource (or File): a single data object.

 Revisioning